Clubs & Organizations

 Sponsor: Mrs. Kolar

 Holman’s ART Club will have two main objectives this year: School Beautification and Arts Advocacy!
-Meetings will be held every other Monday beginning October 5th.
+Meetings will be held every other Monday beginning TBA.
 Interested students should seek out Mrs. Kolar in 1505 for an application.

 Sponsor: Mrs. Dedie